 At The Resource Group, we do not refer to those we serve as “customers” or “clients” – this implies an “us and them” mentality.
 Our work is collaborative and requires active participation in the process.
 Therefore, we refer to those we serve as “Participants.”

-We commit to working side-by-side with your leaders, associates, physicians, and clinicians to ensure caregivers are engaged participating in our User-Directed Strategic Sourcing process and sharing in the successes we accomplish together.
+We commit to working side-by-side with your leaders, associates, physicians, and clinicians to ensure caregivers are engaged participating in our User-Directed Integrated Solutions and sharing in the successes we accomplish together.

 Why Become a Participant of The Resource Group?

 - Access to the industry’s most competitive contract portfolio that covers 90% of non-payroll spend, including national Physician Preference Item (PPI) contracts

 - Implementation of proven operations and logistics processes across resource and supply management to drive and maintain efficiencies